Neville Buswell

 Neville Alfred Morris Buswell (20 January 1943 – 25 December 2019) was a British actor, best known for his role as Ray Langton in the ITV Soap opera Coronation Street.

 Early years

 Buswell attended Belmont Abbey School near Hereford from 1955 to 1960, and represented the school at rowing and rugby – he was a fast and aggressive open side wing forward – and took part in the thriving amateur dramatics society with leading roles in Gilbert and Sullivan operettas and straight plays such as Patrick Hamilton's Rope.
 Buswell attended RADA and graduated in 1964.

 Career

-He first appeared on Coronation Street in 1966, leaving that same year.
+After playing a number of roles on several TV plays and episodes, he first appeared on Coronation Street in 1966, leaving that same year.
 He returned in 1968 and remained in the cast for ten years until he chose not to renew his contract rather abruptly in late 1978.
 He wanted to move to the United States to be with his wife and her relatives.
 In the plot line, Ray was written out just as abruptly, leaving his wife Deirdre and young daughter to live in Amsterdam.